-- Number of bells: 30 (two octaves, fully chromatic)
+- Number of bells: 30 (two and half octaves, omitting the two lowest semitones)

 - Heaviest bell: tuned to G, 12 cwt (1090 kg)